Checkpoint 300: Operations

-Criticism
+Reception

 In March 2016, Israeli newspaper Yedioth Ahronoth criticized the overcrowding at the checkpoint and the attitude of the Israeli soldiers towards the Palestinians.
 In December 2020, the Association for Civil Rights in Israel filed a petition to the Israeli Supreme Court on the same topic.
-Humanitarian groups like Machsom Watch and the Ecumenical Accompaniment Programme in Palestine and Israel have also criticized the conditions of the Bethlehem checkpoint.
+Humanitarian groups like Machsom Watch, as well as the Ecumenical Accompaniment Programme in Palestine and Israel, have also criticized the conditions of the Bethlehem checkpoint.

 Before and after the upgrades, multiple sources said that at the checkpoint, Palestinians are treated like animals, or specifically like cattle, both before and after the 2019 upgrades.
 Some sources compare the architecture of the checkpoint to cages.
 One article reported that the 2019 upgrades resulted in Palestinians "no longer [feeling] like cattle" at the checkpoint, although the same article reported continuing ethical concerns and incidents where Israeli authorities ceased checkpoint operations without explanation.

 People have reported misconduct by soldiers at the checkpoint, including incidents where soldiers or security guards yelled insults at civilians, improperly confiscated work permits, or were not properly trained for aspects of their job, such as the operation of the humanitarian gate.

 Some people waiting in line have been injured during crushes caused by overcrowding, with some suffocating and fainting and others having their ribs broken.
 People have also been injured by getting stuck in the turnstiles, or by falling from the steel bars (after climbing there to avoid crowded conditions in the corridor below).
 All of this prompted public outcry, especially in the months before the 2019 upgrade, though the overcrowding issues persisted even after the upgrades were installed.

 In 2020, Farah Nabulsi released a short film called The Present, which depicts a Palestinian man and his daughter attempting to pass through Checkpoint 300 to run an errand.
 According to Nabulsi, the film is intended to show viewers the "cruel, absurd reality" of restrictions on Palestinian freedom of movement imposed by Israeli checkpoints.